 test2, result2 [optional] – second test value pair.

 Explanation of IFS Function

-You can find out the grade of any marks based on a series of conditions.
+You can determine the grade of any mark based on a series of conditions.
 For example, if your mark is 55, you can try out the below formula to find out the grade.

 Similarly, you can change the above formula to find out marks by changing guideline grades.

 - There is no way to set a default value in IFS if all the conditions are either TRUE or FALSE.
 In those cases, keep the last condition test as TRUE or FALSE hard-coded and return a value.

 - If all the conditions are FALSE, then IFS returns #N/A error.